 1. Sabarmati Ashram – A Glimpse Into The Kosher World Of Mahatma Gandhi

 Tranquil and placid, Sabarmati Ashram is an ultimate abode to acquire peace and calm.
-Located on the banks of River Sabarmati, it is also popular as Gandhi Ashram, Harijan Ashram, and Satyagraha Ashram.
+Located on the banks of River Sabarmati, it is one of the best places to visit in Ahmedabad that is also popular as Gandhi Ashram, Harijan Ashram, and Satyagraha Ashram.
 It was built by Gandhiji after he returned from South Africa in 1915.
 Mahatma desired to pursue works related to agriculture, animal husbandry, and khadi udyog from here.

-Today, Sabarmati Ashram is the most significant tourist place in Ahmedabad.
+Today, Sabarmati Ashram is the most significant tourist place in Ahmedabad and one of the best ashrams in Ahmedabad.
 A number of Indian and international tourists flock here to have a look at the reminiscences of the ‘Life of Gandhi’, his works, and success and failures while attempting to develop India.

 Don’t miss: If you are visiting the Gandhi Ashram, stop by at Upasana Mandir, Magan Niwas, Hriday Kunj, Udyog Mandir, and Nandini.
 The Ashram Museum, which includes an art gallery, a library, and the archives, tells you a lot about Gandhi, his family, his ways, revolutionary movements and much more.